 Climate Change: The effects of climate change on the environment on health and human rights.

-Forced Labor and Human Trafficking: As defined by the ILO including work or service which is exacted from any person under the threat of a penalty and for which the person has not offered himself or herself voluntarily.
+Forced Labor and Human Trafficking: As defined by the International Labor Organization (ILO) including work or service which is exacted from any person under the threat of a penalty and for which the person has not offered himself or herself voluntarily.

 Land Rights and Acquisition: Customary land rights and associated processes for acquisition and development, particularly for farmers and indigenous populations.

-Our Global Sustainability Team manages human rights at Hershey.
-This includes senior leaders (Board and senior management) from across the business and is led by the Senior Director of Global Sustainability.
-The day to day management of human rights is overseen by our global head of Human Rights and the implementation of human rights in our value chain is overseen by our global Director for Responsible Sourcing.
+At Hershey, human rights are managed by our Global Sustainability Team.
+This oversight includes senior leaders (Board and senior management) from across the business and the sustainability team is led by the Senior Director of Global Sustainability.
+The day-to-day management of human rights is overseen by our Manager for Global Sustainability & Social Impact and the implementation of human rights in our supply chain, including our agricultural supply chain, is overseen by our global Director for Responsible Sourcing and Head of Sustainable Sourcing.
 All sustainability efforts, including human rights, are directly overseen by the Sustainability Steering Committee, which is comprised of Vice Presidents from across all major business functions.
 Ultimate oversight for human rights falls within our Board of Directors and our Executive Committee (which includes our CEO and the CEO’s direct reports) who are briefed on an annual and bi-annual basis, respectively.